 Caroline Doctorow has opened for The Band, Alison Krauss, Tim O'Brien, and Richie Havens.
 She and her band appeared this past summer at Chautauqua, the famed arts Institution in northern New York.
 She is the daughter of world renowned author E.L.Doctorow.

-In addition to eleven solo albums, she also recorded the first retrospective of the work of folk icons Richard and Mimi Fariña titled Another Country which received critical acclaim.
-Her songs and her voice have been heard on soundtracks on the large and small screen and she is a regular in the finalists ring of songwriting competitions.
-Caroline is the daughter of the late, world-renowned author
+Singer-songwriter Caroline Doctorow has been called a great champion of American folk music.
+Her most recent album Dreaming in Vinyl reached #2 on the national folk radio airplay charts.
+She received The Alexander Award from the Long Island Arts Council in 2018, and an official New York State Proclamation honoring her many years of work as a folksinger.
+In addition to eleven solo albums, she released the first retrospective of the work of '60s folk icons Richard and Mimi Fariña titled Another Country which received critical acclaim.
+She has opened for The Band, Alison Krauss, and Tim O'Brien, among others.
+Her songs and her voice have been heard on soundtracks on the large and small screen.
+She is the daughter of the late world-renowned author E.L.
+Doctorow